-The properties are located on or adjacent to Atlanta’s Beltline in historic Washington Park and Mozley Park, both of which are listed in the National Register of Historic Places.
+The properties are located near the Atlanta BeltLine Westside Trail in historic Washington Park and Mozley Park.
+Both neighborhoods are listed in the National Register of Historic Places.
 The two houses contribute to the historical integrity and architectural qualities of those neighborhoods.

 The Washington Park house was built in 1953 for Edward Johnson, who raised his family in the home.
 Located adjacent to the Westside Beltline, the house contains 1,500 square feet with three bedrooms.

-The house in Mozley Park is a two-bedroom bungalow that was built in the 1920s and contains 1,300 square feet.
+The house in the Mozley Park neighborhood is a two-bedroom bungalow that was built in the 1920s and contains 1,300 square feet.
 An addition will be added to the back to create a third bedroom and second bathroom.

 “We will use this project as an opportunity to educate the public that a neighborhood is more than its physical buildings—it is also the sense of community which is established by residents who have multigenerational relationships that are now being threatened by irresponsible real estate speculation.”Mark C. McDonald, President and CEO of The Georgia Trust